top of page

 Improved Defense

-Prerequisite: Fighter level 12, Defense Fighting Style
+Prerequisite: Fighter Level 12, Defense Fighting Style

 You add an additional +1 to your armor class from your fighting style.